AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 A low readiness percentage indicates that there are not many products from your catalog that are eligible to be included in recommendations for this recommendation type.
 This means that there is a high probability that [backup recommendations](events.md#backuprecs) are returned if you deploy this recommendation type anyway.

+>[!IMPORTANT]
+>
+>_Bundle_, _Grouped_, and custom product types are not supported.
+If a large portion of your catalog has these product types, you can expect a low readiness score.Additionally, any SKUs with spaces can reduce recommendation relevancy and should be avoided.

 The following lists possible reasons and solutions to common low readiness scores:

 * **Static-based** - Low percentages for these indicators can be caused by missing catalog data for the displayable products.
 If they are lower than expected, a full sync can fix this issue.